-Most demersal fish species are sensitive to low oxygen and react to changes at a tolerance level of about 30% saturation (2 ml L-1).
-Miller et al. (2002) give an LC50 of 1.5 to 3 mg L-1 (1 to 2 ml L-1) for several coastal and estuarine fish.
+Most demersal fish species are sensitive to low oxygen and react to changes at a tolerance level of about 30% saturation $(2 \text{ ml } \text{L}^{-1})$.
+Miller et al. (2002) give an LC50 of 1.5 to $3 \text{ mg } \text{L}^{-1}$ (1 to $2 \text{ ml } \text{L}^{-1}$) for several coastal and estuarine fish.
 These species will readily detect decreasing oxygen and escape as early as possible.
 However, the less mobile members of the demersal community can experience extremely high mortality, depending on the rate of decrease of dissolved oxygen.
-Westernhagen and Dathleform (1092) chaptered up to 100% metality in some aphiureid energies in their

-Dethlefsen (1983) observed up to 100% mortality in some ophiuroid species in their study.
-Some crustaceans can cope with 1 mg L-1 (0.7 ml L-1) (Miller et al., 2002) without showing significant change in behavior (Demers et al., 2006), but crayfish and lobsters cannot escape quickly and thus are highly vulnerable to events like the hydrogen sulfide eruptions that occur on the Namibian shelf.
+Westernhagen and Dethlefsen (1983) observed up to 100% mortality in some ophiuroid species in their study.
+Some crustaceans can cope with 1 mg L^{-1} (0.7 ml L^{-1}) (Miller et al., 2002) without showing significant change in behavior (Demers et al., 2006), but crayfish and lobsters cannot escape quickly and thus are highly vulnerable to events like the hydrogen sulfide eruptions that occur on the Namibian shelf.
 They become trapped by the upwelling anoxic waters and pushed towards the shore.
 In this case mobile species like fish also sometimes get trapped and washed ashore.

 Another impact of strong hypoxia or anoxia is on the early life stages of some species.
-The best example maybe the Baltic cod, that lives in a strongly stratified environment where highly saline but poorly oxygenated waters occur at greater depths.
-For buoyancy reasons cod needs a minimum salinity of 11 to keep eggs from sinking to deep water.
+The best example maybe the Baltic cod, that lives in a strongly stratified environment where more saline but poorly oxygenated waters occur at greater depths.
+To maintain sperm activation and egg buoyancy, cod needs a minimum salinity of 11 (Nissling and Westin, 1997).
 Oxygen content of waters below the thermocline has decreased in the Western Baltic Sea in recent decades (Gerlach, 1996).
-The habitat required for spawning (saturation >30% and salinity >11 suitable for cod egg development) has diminished due to a continouously rising oxycline (Lozán et al., 1996; Nausch et al., 2003).
-The Bay anchovy is encountering similar difficulties in Chesapeake Bay, where eggs sink into lethal hypoxic waters (Keister et al., 2000).
+The habitat required for spawning (saturation >30% and salinity >11 suitable for cod development) has diminished due to a continuously rising oxycline (Lozán et al., 1996; Nausch et al., 2003).
+The Bay anchovy is encountering similar difficulties in weakly stratified estuaries of Chesapeake Bay, where eggs sink into lethal hypoxic waters (Keister et al., 2000).